zibo-kth/starter-academic-v2/content/publication/github_liu2021StransLamp/index.md

 ---
-title: "Estimation of Sound Transmission Loss of Acoustic Metamaterial Panels (STransLAMP) - An open-source code on *Github*"
+title: "Estimation of Sound Transmission Loss of Acoustic Metamaterial Panels (STransLAMP) - An open-source code"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here